Dutch farmers dump tonnes of produce as Russian sanctions hit prices

 The Netherlands, the world's second-largest exporter of agricultural products, sells hundreds of millions of euros worth of vegetables, fruit and food products to Russia every year.

-The Dutch statistics office has estimated the country's agriculture sector will suffer about 300 million euros (240 million pounds) in lost business this year, with Russia accounting for about 10 percent of Dutch exports of vegetables, fruit and meat.
+The Dutch statistics office has estimated the country's agriculture sector will suffer about 300 million euros ($395.5 million) in lost business this year, with Russia accounting for about 10 percent of Dutch exports of vegetables, fruit and meat.

 Wednesday is the first day Dutch farmers could sign up for the compensation for either having their produce destroyed or given to the Food Bank, a charity that supplies food to 35,000 needy Dutch households.